Wichitan loses 13 friends to virus, the vaccine brings hope

-“It is people that I knew extremely well over the years,” said Steve Shaad.
+“It is people that I knew extremely well over the years,” said Shaad.

 From coworkers to teachers, neighbors, and close friends, Steve Shaad said the last nine months have been unbearable.